 1. Office Days

 As a business owner, some of my days are spent in my home office, keeping my own life organized.
-I take care of admin work, bookkeeping, filing, catching up on emails, scheduling new jobs, making YouTube videos and other content, and reviewing my calendar for the upcoming weeks.
+I take care of admin work, bookkeeping, filing, catching up on emails, scheduling new jobs, making YouTube videos, creating blog content, and reviewing my calendar for the upcoming weeks.

 2. “In the DEEP” Days

 The second type of day that I experience is what I refer to as “in the deep” days.

 There are some days when I am knee-DEEP in a client’s clutter.
 Some of my Professional Organizer jobs involve whole-home decluttering which could be cleaning out the results of decades of life.

 I’ll often have several consecutive eight-hour days on these jobs, though I may spread them out over a few weeks.
 Since these are big jobs, I’m usually working with the client, a team of assistants, and haulers who I’ve hired to remove various materials.
 While tiring, these are days I love.

 You’ll see me “in the deep” on A&E’s season 12 of Hoarders, working behind-the-scenes with Matt Paxton, Cory Chalmers, Dr. Zasio, and the rest of the crew.

 3. Maintenance Days

 Maintenance days are simpler than my “in the deep” days.